ElBelloMango/react-form-control-miniproject/README.md

 # React Form Control
-A mini project on real-time validation in a form using react
+A mini project on real-time validation in a form using react.

+*Done in the Hooks and Context Course from Alura LATAM*

 ## TOOLS
 Using Vite,Material UI, React Hooks, and ValidityState.